egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

 And based on the majority of its BNF static text pattern were mostly in the forced lower-case.

-So, I chosed `syntax case match` which forces lower-case and lets my regex supports mixed-case.
+So, I chose `syntax case match` which forces lower-case and lets my regex supports mixed-case.

 Naming Convention
 =================

-Readablity is important.
+Readability is important.
 Consistency is also important.

 Selecting a Prefix Name
 -----------------------